 You cannot be convicted unless the state can prove you had the requisite

 intent for the specific crime.
 There are certain levels of intent, depending

 on the seriousness of the crime.
 For example, if you act with malice aforethought

-(premeditation) you can be convicted with a higher class of felony if
+(premeditation) you can be convicted of a higher class of felony if the

-the injury results in a cut, stab or broken bone.
-However, if you did
+injury results in a cut, stab or broken bone.
+However, if you did not

-not act with malice aforethought (either provoked or acted in the heat
+act with malice aforethought (either provoked or acted in the heat of

 First-degree murder is if the defendant acted with premeditation or was